 In primary dystonia, no underlying cause is identified.
 Experts believe it may be a problem with a part of the brain called the basal ganglia.
 This region is responsible for involuntary movements.

 It may be that not enough, or the wrong types of neurotransmitters are produced in the basal ganglia, resulting in primary dystonia symptoms.
 It is also possible that enough is produced, but not the right type for proper muscle function.
-Researchers believe that other brain regions are also involved.
+Researchers believe that

 Some types of dystonia are linked to faulty genes.